YashasAB/notebook445/yab2_LabNotebook.md

 Used a potentiostat, power supply as well as a breadboard to simulate a VCO to see if the knobs could do anything to the waves we were able to produce.

+Belo picture shows this set up and the point we were probing on the oscilloscope.
+Thankfully, we saw that we were able to control the amplitude and frequency of this wave and were able to demo it!

 Insert image of fake vco

-Thankfully, we saw that we were able to control the amplitude and frequency of this wave and were able to demo it!

 # 3rd December 2021 - Mock presentation advice